MaartenGr/BERTopic/docs/getting_started/dim_reduction/dim_reduction.md

-An important aspect of BERTopic is dimensionality reduction of the input embeddings.
+An important aspect of BERTopic is the dimensionality reduction of the input embeddings.
 As embeddings are often high in dimensionality, clustering becomes difficult due to the curse of dimensionality.
-A solution is to reduce the dimensionality into

 A solution is to reduce the dimensionality of the embeddings to a workable dimensional space (e.g., 5) for clustering algorithms to work with.
-UMAP is used as a default in BERTopic since it is able to capture both the local and global high-dimensional space in lower dimensions.
+UMAP is used as a default in BERTopic since it can capture both the local and global high-dimensional space in lower dimensions.
 However, there are other solutions out there, such as PCA that users might be interested in trying out.
 Since BERTopic allows assumes some independency between steps, we can use any other dimensionality reduction algorithm.
 The image below illustrates this modularity: